thomasnield/kotlin-statistics/README.md

 [Read the introductory blog post here](http://tomstechnicalblog.blogspot.com/2017/05/introducing-kotlin-statistics.html)

+## Community

+Join the [#datscience](https://kotlinlang.slack.com/messages/C4W52CFEZ) community on Kotlin Slack for community discussion on this library as well as Kotlin for data science.

 ## Build Instructions

 You can use Gradle or Maven to pull the latest release from Maven.